 Could a crash diet cost you your hair?
 In extreme cases, it could.
 Your hair needs protein and iron to stay healthy, along with omega-3 fatty acids, zinc, and vitamin A, but not too much -- which can promote hair loss.
-Very low-cal diets are often lacking in sufficient nutrients and can stunt hair growth or leave hair dull and limp.
+Very low-calorie diets are often lacking in sufficient nutrients and can stunt hair growth or leave hair dull and limp.
 If the nutritional deficiency is big enough -- like for someone with an eating disorder -- hair can fall out.

 A Hair- and Heart-Healthy Diet

 Help keep hair shiny by eating salmon and walnuts for omega-3 fatty acids; spinach and carrots for vitamin A; brazil nuts for selenium; and oysters and cashews for zinc.
 All help maintain scalp and hair health, as do low-fat dairy, whole grains, and vegetables.
-Double the results: foods good for your hair are also good for your heart.
+Double the results: Foods good for your hair are also good for your heart.

 Premature Gray Hair Is Genetic